Video Game Addiction Lawsuits: Popular Titles Causing Internet Gaming Disorder in Youth

 Several leading names in the video game industry are facing lawsuits alleging they specifically designed and developed their games to cause addiction in minors and young adults.

-The lawsuits claim that the “rapid spread” of video game addiction – which has for years been recognized by the World Health Organization as a mental illness – stems from the concerted efforts of companies like Epic Games, Microsoft and Rockstar Games to implement addictive features and technologies that keep young gamers continuously engaged and, crucially, spending money.
+The lawsuits claim that the “rapid spread” of video game addiction – which has for years been recognized by the World Health Organization as a mental illness – stems from the concerted efforts of companies like Epic Games and Rockstar Games to implement addictive features and technologies that keep young gamers continuously engaged and, crucially, spending money.

 Now, parents and others are taking action over what they say is a worldwide epidemic, claiming a handful of game developers and publishers are legally responsible for the social, financial and medical harm caused to young players and their families.